Fundamental techniques in the study of parabolic subgroups of Artin groups: Tools to work with parabolic subgroups

 If \autoref{Conjecture:Intersection} holds, then each \( Q_m \) is a parabolic subgroup.
 Since \( Q = \bigcap_{i \in \mathbb{N}} Q_i \), it is enough to prove that the set \( \{Q_m \mid m \in \mathbb{N}\} \) is finite.

 Note that this defines a descending chain

 By \autoref{theorem_restandardisation} below, after conjugating so that each \( Q_i \) becomes a standard parabolic subgroup, we see that \( Q_i \) (for \( i > 1 \)) is a parabolic subgroup of \( Q_{i-1} \).
-This implies that the dimension of~\( Q_i \) is strictly less than that of \( Q_{i-1} \).
+This implies that the rank of~\( Q_i \) is strictly less than that of \( Q_{i-1} \).
 Since \( |S| \) is finite, this strict inequality cannot continue indefinitely, and the chain must eventually stabilize.
 This proves the claim. \end{proof}

 Finally, in \autoref{section:retractionSalvetii}, we will see how the Salvetti complex can be used to prove two of the few general results known for Artin groups.
-The first states that if we take a geodesic word (with respect to the word length) representing an element of a parabolic subgroup \( A_X \subseteq A_S \), then all the letters in the word must lie in \( X \sqcup X^{-1} \).
+The first one states that if we take a geodesic word (with respect to the word length in the standard generators of $A_S$) representing an element of a parabolic subgroup \( A_X \subseteq A_S \), then all the letters in the word must lie in \( X \sqcup X^{-1} \).

 \begin{theorem}[\citealp{CharneyParis}] Standard parabolic subgroups are convex with respect to the word length. \end{theorem}